mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Rate Adaptation:
-: A mechanism that adjusts the sending rate of an application in order to maximize the amount of information that is sent to a receiver without causing buffer bloat, when queues build beyond a reasonable amount, or jitter, when interpacket arrival times fluctuate due to queuing delays.
-Rate adaptation is one way to respond to sending rate limitations imposed by congestion control algorithms.
-When a sender has multiple media streams to the receiver, the sum of all sending rates for media streams must not be high enough to cause congestion on the path these media streams share between sender and receiver.
+: A mechanism that adjusts the sending rate of an application in order to respond to sending rate limitations imposed by congestion control algorithms.

 Receiver:
 : An endpoint that receives media in RTP packets and may send or receive RTCP packets.